Wave Attenuation in Drifting Sea Ice: A Mechanistic Model for Observed Decay Profiles: Mathematical Formulation and Analytical Solutions

 Here $\Delta \equiv \alpha^2 (\delta^2-1)$, $r_\pm \equiv -3(\alpha \pm \sqrt{-\Delta})/(16 \Gamma \Omega^3)$, and

-which controls the roots of the quadratic polynomial in $ a $ affecting the solution in the $ \hat{x} < \hat{x}^* $ region.
+which controls the roots of the quadratic polynomial in $ a $ affecting the solution in the $ \hat{x} < \hat{x}^* $ region (see Appendix \ref{appB}).
 Note that the physical interpretation of $ \delta $ will be discussed in \S2.2.

 The solution has a few interesting features.
-It is nonlinear, i.e. drag effects and other mechanisms cannot be added as linear superposition.
-The solutions for $\hat{x}< \hat{x}^*$ in Eq.~\ref{firstbranch} differs in form but possess similar qualitative behaviour, where we note that $\hat{x}^*$ depends on $\delta$.
-For a wave with initial orbital velocity magnitude $U_0 <|v|$ we obtain a single branched solution, i.e. $a_B$.
+The amplitude profile is continuous in $\hat{x}$ (see Appendix \ref{appB}). {The solution is nonlinear, i.e. drag effects and other mechanisms cannot be added as linear superposition.
+For $\hat{x}< \hat{x}^*$, the different branches of the solution in Eq.~\ref{firstbranch} differ in form but possess similar qualitative behaviour, where we note that $\hat{x}^*$ depends on $\delta$.
+For a wave with initial orbital velocity magnitude $U_0 <|v|$ we obtain the solution in region B, $a_B$, applies to the entire domain $\hat{x}\ge 0$ .

 A distinctive consequence of such solution is the existence of an extinction location